LDAWG-a11y/a11yWebApp/src/guides/how-to-build-an-accessible-chatbot.md

 Naturally, we want a button, as it will do button things, as opposed to link things, I'll just go over the bits I have done:

 * I have an ID that matches the one I set for the Skip to Chat link, so that is functional now
 * I have added an `accesskey="0"` attribute, I genuinely do not know which specific key is best to use here, there is certainly an argument for some consistency across the web, but finding websites with accessible chatbots is somewhat taxing, to say the least.
 I have gone for "0" as I quite unashamedly went on Adrian Roselli's site, knowing he has implementted Access Keys, and just looked at what characters he was using.
-He uses "0" for the accessibility statement, I have used that for chat, only because it appears a safe key to use, please, do your own research and don't forget to tell users which key it actually is, I'll add a slight modification to ours, shortly
+He uses "0" for his accessibility statement, I have used that for chat, only because it appears a safe key to use, please, do your own research and don't forget to tell users which key it actually is, I'll add a slight modification to ours, shortly
 * I have a text node which is both exposed and visible, this provides the accessible name (AccName) "Chat", as, errm, that's what it is, right?
 No faffing about with ARIA and I'm not adding any hidden text in there
 * I have an SVG icon, just a typical chat bubble I scrounged from the web, I've hidden it from AT, as it serves no purpose, it's purely aesthetic, the text label is all we need
 * Now for the complex bit.
 There is an attribute `aria-haspopup`, which has about six values, one of which is dialog, on the surface, that sounds perfect, right?
 Well, after reading the entirety of a [six year-old ARIA issue, on GitHub](https://github.com/w3c/aria/issues/1024#issuecomment-574844836), errm, it depends.
 Initially this thing was not implemented consistently by browser vendors (it worked fine for `true` and `menu`), but not `dialog`.
 In fact, on JAWS for the most part, when it had a value of dialog, it was still reported as menu.
 All of those issues across all major screen readers are now resolved.
 But wait, at somepoint, some additional info has been added to the spec (or I missed it), whereby, aria-haspopup should only be used if there is an obvious visual indicator that something will popup, such as chevrons, arrows and ellipsises, etc. This adds what I can only describe as a bit of an unnecessary confusion for the design I am going with, I will explain why when I run through the CSS